sedhha/qb-oAuth-with-python/README.md

 - python -m venv qbenv
 - qbenv/Scripts/activate (For windows: qbenv\Scripts\activate)
+- pip install -r requirements.txt (python -m pip install -r requirements.txt) # if it says pip isn't recognized You need to copy it from oAuth playground: https://developer.intuit.com/app/developer/playground

 - pip install -r requirements.txt
-  You need to copy it from oAuth playground: https://developer.intuit.com/app/developer/playground

-- pip install -r requirements.txt
+Once pip installation is successful you need to set the secrets and once all of the secrets config is done, you can run directly python main.py.